 Of course, certain foods are healthier and taste better than others when they’re bought frozen.

-Five of the best frozen foods that are easy to cook
+Here are five of the best frozen foods that are easy to cook with.

 Spinach, kale or other leafy greens

 All dark green leafy vegetables freeze so well and are a pleasure to cook with even extends to herbs like parsley.

 Evidence suggests that frozen spinach is more nutrient-dense than the fresh stuff – yay!
 You can even chuck the leaves into your smoothie mix – no fuss or nutrients lost.

 Yet another veggie that’s just as good frozen as the fresh option (and packed with protein).
 But the energy-saving benefit to frozen peas is that they take less time to cook and can be easily tossed into salads or soups.

 I won’t lie – I prefer the fresh option from a taste standpoint but the frozen options are still good.
 They just retain a little more water.